 “Debt repayment agents operating in British Columbia are required to be licensed under the Business Practices and Consumer Protection Act and are regulated under that Act.
 The services of a debt repayment agent are not provided on behalf of, or in affiliation with, the Province of British Columbia or the Business Practices and Consumer Protection Authority, commonly known and doing business as Consumer Protection BC.
 Using the service of a debt repayment agent will not necessarily improve your credit rating, deter the efforts of a creditor to collect a debt or prevent legal action to recover the debt, including garnishment of your wages.
 For more information on the regulation of debt repayment agents, please contact Consumer Protection BC.”

-They are not licensed debt repayment agents.
-You may also check if a debt repayment agent license is valid here https://www.consumerprotectionbc.ca/check-a-licence-search/.
+You may check to see if a debt repayment agent license is valid here: https://www.consumerprotectionbc.ca/check-a-licence-search/.